himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 didn't seem to like virgl</div>
 </center>

-**Not entirely sure about hardware support**: So far my working VMs have just been on my desktop, which has an AMD RX580 GPU.
-I tried using a Fedora guest on my T470 Thinkpad which has integrated Intel graphics, but the screen was all crazy at the login screen.
-So, I don't know what hardware supports it and what doesn't.
-It's possible that different hardware might just need different settings selected.
+**Not entirely sure about hardware support**: So far my working VMs have all been on my desktop, which has an AMD RX580 GPU.
+I tried using a Fedora guest on my T470 Thinkpad which has integrated Intel graphics, but the screen was all crazy at login.
+I don't know what hardware is supported and what isn't.
+It is possible that different hardware might just need different settings selected, but I have not played around enough yet to know for sure.

 ## Conclusion

 Overall, I love this setup.
-It allows me to use my desktop to it's full potential, by running full screen VMs I can jump into and forget that I am in a vitalized system.
+It allows me to utilie my desktop to it's full potential, by running VMs I can jump into and forget that I am in a virtalized system.
 This works well when testing fedora packages, or maintaining a [Rawhide](https://fedoraproject.org/wiki/Releases/Rawhide) machine.
 Virgl is an awesome projects and I hope it continues to progress over time.
 If you haven't tried it yet, give it a shot!